hsdoubbing/Recursion-Benchmark/README.md

 ## Running
 Open a PowerShell window in the folder where you have all the programs, and run `.\run-speedtests.ps1`.
 **PowerShell 7 is highly recommended!** PowerShell 5 is quite slow.
+### Dependencies
+For execution, you must have cscript, PHP, and Python 3 available at the command line.
+On any modern Windows system, cscript should always be available.
+The other two will have to be installed.